khannotations/smoke-map/INSTRUCTIONS.md

 ### General Notes

 The smoke wave map starts with an HTML file called `index.html`, which contains the code for the sidebar and the container for the map.
-Everything else is generated via Javascript, in the file `scripts/script.js`.
+Everything else is generated via Javascript, in the file `scripts/smoke-map.js`.
 The stylesheet is written with SASS, and is in `src/style.scss`.
-The compiled stylesheet that is included in `index.html` is in `style/style.css`.
+The compiled stylesheet that is included in `index.html` is in `style/smoke-map.css`.
 It is **not advised** to edit this `.css` file.
 The map pulls all of its data from the `data` directory.

+### Using the Map

+To use the map on another webpage, follow these steps:

+1. Add a div with the id `smoke-map-container` wherever you want the map to appear.
+2. Make sure to include jQuery, Polymaps, Highcharts, and Underscore.
+The code to do that can be copied from `index.html`.
+3. Include `smoke-map.js` *after* the above libraries.
+4. Include `smoke-map.css`.

 ### Data